We just got home from four more days in Point-Aux-Chenes again, after tagging along for various things. This video below is one of them.

 The corporation with shills in the government is launching smear campaigns against tiny little non-profits with six employees, and spreading misinformation about the quality of handmade American products vs. the boom they are currently “distributing” in the marsh.

-I am so heated about all this that I’m forgoing a special date with a special Army man I’d like to thank for serving our country but will have to thank later.
+We are so heated about all this that we’re forgoing a special date with a special Army man we’d like to thank for serving our country but will have to thank later.
 Of course, it’s only the fate of the marsh that’s at stake.
 And all the animals in it.
 And the people who live around it and in it and OFF OF IT.